AndrewShamrey/travel-app-back/README.md

  - _The `shortName` field is mandatory and should be 'String'_
  - _The `timeDifference` field is mandatory and should be 'Number'_
  - _The `latlng` field is mandatory and should ne 'Array' with coordinates of country_
+ - _The `capitalCoord` field is mandatory and should ne 'Array' with coordinates of country's capital_
+ - _The `currency` field is mandatory and must contain `code`, `name` and `symbol` fields that represent information about the currency of the country_
  - _The `mainPlace` field is mandatory and must contain `image` field with link to image and `en` `ru` and `be` fields that contain `name` and `description` fields_
  - _The `video` field is mandatory and should be 'String'_
  - _The `info` field is mandatory and must contain `en` `ru` and `be` fields that contain `name`, `capital` and `description` fields_